UIMSolutions/uim-controls/README.md

 On server level it's based on D, on client level it's based on JavaScript, CSS, HTML5 and following web standards.

-It eases developments for web solutions.
+It eases developments for server-side web solutions.